Grace Ibingira: Rivalry with Obote

 Ibingira felt that Obote was not educated enough to serve as Prime Minister of Uganda and believed that he had been given the position solely because of his anti-colonial rhetoric.
 In 1964 Ibingira initiated a struggle to gain control of the UPC with the ultimate goal of deposing Obote from the party presidency.
 At a party conference in April he challenged John Kakonge for the secretariat-general of the UPC.
 He convinced Obote that Kakonge posed a threat to his leadership of the UPC.
 With Obote's support, Ibingira ousted Kakonge by two votes.
 He used his new position to purge the party of a number of leftists and endorsed the abolition of the UPC Youth League.

 Meanwhile, Mutesa increasingly feared that the UPC would deny his kingdom its traditional autonomy.
 He concluded that in order to retain power he would have to garner influence in national politics.
 Mutesa proceeded to instruct Baganda MPs to join the UPC with the goal of bolstering Ibingira's position and unseating Obote, thus allowing for a reorientation of the UPC-KY alliance that would be more favorable to Buganda.
 As his working relationship with Mutesa improved, Ibingira amassed a coalition of non-Baganda southerners, dubbed the "Bantu Group".
-In December 1964 he, under the cover checking on his ranch in Ankole, traveled to the United States to raise funds to support anti-socialist causes.
+In December 1964 he, under the cover of checking on his ranch in Ankore, traveled to the United States to raise funds to support anti-socialist causes.
 Upon his return, he successfully used the money to expand his following.
 The following year Ibingira played a key role in passing an amendment to the Police Ordinance through Parliament that allowed the police to disperse any public meeting or assembly.
 By then it was apparent that the UPC had divided into an Ibingira-led wing and an Obote-led wing.
 When Ibingira attempted to convene a UPC conference in his capacity as party secretary general, the police—acting under the authority of the new statute—shut it down.